29 June 2026

 3. Compliance and Credential Management

-A basic VMS will give you standard reports.
-A healthcare-ready VMS will let you build, save, and run your own reports tailored to the metrics your organization actually tracks - fill rates by unit, agency performance, credential compliance rates, cost per shift, and more.
+A basic VMS gives you standard reports.
+A healthcare-ready VMS lets you build, save, and run reports tailored to the metrics that actually matter, fill rates by unit, agency performance, credential compliance rates, cost per shift, and more, ideally backed by an open API that connects to your existing analytics or BI tools.

 Related Reading: What is an Open API?